benoitc/gunicorn/docs/source/design.rst

 Choosing a Worker Type
 ======================

-The default synchronous workers assume that your application is resource bound in terms of CPU and network bandwidth.
+The default synchronous workers assume that your application is resource-bound in terms of CPU and network bandwidth.
 Generally this means that your application shouldn't do anything that takes an undefined amount of time.
-For instance, a request to the internet meets this criteria.
+An example of something that takes an undefined amount of time is a request to the internet.
 At some point the external network will fail in such a way that clients will pile up on your servers.
+So, in this sense, any web application which makes outgoing requests to APIs will benefit from an asynchronous worker.

 This resource bound assumption is why we require a buffering proxy in front of a default configuration Gunicorn.
 If you exposed synchronous workers to the